janstrng/Evaluating-IoT-devices/Devices/Framework_2/Ecovacs.md

 | A.8 | Device look for and initiate updates when first enabled if not latest version. | 3 | 4 |
 | A.9 | Easy to use and read support material for users with limited technical knowledge.
 In addition the model designation shall be easy to find by several different methods, i.e. on the product itself, on the box it came in or the app (ETSI 5.3). | 2 | 1 |

+#### Reasoning for value of implementation

+A.5: Several options set to default for collection and access of data; Plan of product agreemnt; Other information about the status of the device.

+A.6: Certain explanations for options are not explained completely and in some cases not visible in the application.

+A.7: User was in one case asked to allow access of usage of other apps

+A.8: No indication that device was updated when first configured TODO futher test to attempt update of device

 ### B1: Authentication
 | Nr | Criterias | Value of consequence | Value of implementation |